Memory Caring.

 Rhoda Goldman Plaza operates our San Francisco memory care community with the same values and principles as our assisted living guests.
 Feeling accepted and appreciated is a particularly critical component of living with memory-related conditions.
 We emphasize those virtues with every one of our residents to make us the most vibrant and thoughtful memory care community in San Francisco.

-At Rhoda Goldman Plaza, we treat every patient with the dignity and level of care that we would provide to members of our own families.
-We never cut corners on staffing, and instead, have a high staff-to-resident ratio that ensures patients receive proper and attentive medical care.
-Every member of our staff is trained to meet a certain standard of care, whether it’s the chefs who provide nutritionally-balanced meals or the on-site medical staff.
+At Rhoda Goldman Plaza, we treat every resident with the dignity and level of care that we would provide to members of our own families.
+We never cut corners on staffing, and instead, have a high staff-to-resident ratio that ensures residents receive proper and attentive medical care.
+Every member of our staff is trained to meet a certain standard of care, whether it’s the chefs who provide nutritionally-balanced meals or the on-site care staff.
 The beautiful environment and daily enrichment activities serve to further craft a healing and restful space.

 For more information on why our memory care community could be your best choice,